Nicoka11/NicolasKa_3_10122021/README.md

 The file deploy.sh automatically updates the github-pages branch, then github re-deploys the site on his own.

-ViteJs is a dev-server/builder that I use to have hot module replacement, it also supports sass and scss files natively (which is quite handy here)
+ViteJs is a dev-server/builder that I use to have hot module replacement, it also supports sass and scss files natively (which is quite handy here):<br> https://vitejs.dev/

 Thank you :)